History of the St. Leonard’s Name

 St. Leonard’s London was founded in 1969 through the efforts and leadership of the Bishop Cronyn Memorial Church congregation and founding members Allan Henderson, Jeffery Flinn and Hume Cronyn.

-Other influential people included then Mayor Jane Bigelow and Archdeacon Kenneth Bolton who later chronicled the movement in his book “Halfway Home”.
+Other influential people included then Mayor Jane Bigelow and Archdeacon Kenneth Bolton who later chronicled the halfway house movement across Canada in his book “Halfway Home”.

-St. Leonard’s Society of Canada have named several awards in honour of Londoners who dedicated great efforts to St. Leonard’s and the halfway house movement of Canada.
+St. Leonard’s Society of Canada has several awards named in honour of Londoners who dedicated great efforts to St. Leonard’s and the halfway house movement of Canada.
 Catholic Bishop John Cody, Anglican Bishop George Luxton and former Executive Director Ray Gallagher all figured prominently in the history of the London affiliate and the National Society.

 While St. Leonard’s Society of London is our legal name, today, St. Leonard’s is known as St. Leonard’s Community Services, London & Region (SLCS).
 SLCS offers community-based support programs and residential centres that:

-While SLCS continues to evaluate and respond to the needs of the communities it serves, the spirit of SLCS remains consistent with the original core values its founding members shared.
+While SLCS continues to evaluate and respond to the needs of the communities it serves, and while we are not a faith-based organization today, the spirit of SLCS remains consistent with the original core values its founding members shared.